Tutorial: Azure Active Directory integration with Procore SSO

 From the toolbox drop down, click on Admin to open the SSO settings page.

 a.
-In the Single Sign On Issuer URL box, paste the SAML Entity ID copied from the Azure portal.
+In the Single Sign On Issuer URL text box, paste the value of Azure AD Identifier which you have copied from the Azure portal.

 b.
-In the SAML Sign On Target URL box, paste the SAML Single Sign-On Service URL copied from the Azure portal.
+In the SAML Sign On Target URL box, paste the value of Login URL which you have copied from the Azure portal.

 c.
-Now open the Metadata XML downloaded above from the Azure portal and copy the certficate in the tag named X509Certificate.
+Now open the Federation Metadata XML downloaded above from the Azure portal and copy the certificate in the tag named X509Certificate.
 Paste the copied value into the Single Sign On x509 Certificate box.